-None of the places mentioned below serve alcohol and pork, which requires a special license in Dubai.
+None of the places mentioned below serve alcohol or pork.

 Xiao Wei Yang (Little Lamb)

 This Inner-Mongolian hot pot chain has branches across the city, and the restaurant has managed to build a large fan-base among the expat crowd in Dubai.
 Most people go for a yin yang bowl with two different kinds of soup; the mild, clear soup and the hot & spicy soup, and the different sets with meat and vegetables are very good value for money.
 You cook your own food in a big pot at the table, and when the food is ready, you dip it in sauces from the buffet.
 The dipping sauce buffet is an additional 5AED or so, and even though it is optional to order the sauce buffet, this is something that you do not want to miss, as it is the sauces that make the hot pot so delicious.
 Not sure how to mix your dipping sauce?
 Try a mix of sesame sauce garnished with garlic, cilantro and a dash of oyster sauce and chili oil, it is a safe bet that most people like.
 Hot pot is meant for sharing, so grab a friend or four, and get ready for a night of hot pot fun.

 Read the blog post about Xiao Wei Yang >>